 Mainstream Novels

 Mainstream Fiction are stories that appeal to a wide audience and a broad cross-section of society.
-Publishers love mainstream novels because of their ability to attract readers away from their favorites genres.
+Publishers love mainstream novels because of their ability to attract readers away from their favorite genres.
 Mainstream novels tend to cut across several genres such as romance, mystery, and comedy along with the stuff from everyday life that we all can identify with.
 Mainstream is the Holy Grail of authors who want their books to become bestsellers.

 Mystery Novels